scientific-python/specs/purpose-and-process/index.md

 2. discuss the idea with at least one other member of the ecosystem, or
 3. create a minimal, proof of concept prototype.

-After being proposed, there are four stages that a SPEC undergoes over the course of its development and implementation:
+After being proposed, there are three stages that a SPEC undergoes over the course of its development and implementation:
 **Acceptance**, **Endorsement**, and **Adoption**.
 These stages are described below.